Aftahiislam007/BookListTesting/README.md

 7. Breadcrumbs last portion should be same as the header.
 8. Match Product details with product information: availability, price.

+# Technologies and Method Used

+- JavaScript
+- Cypress
+- End-to-End (E2E) Testing

 # Installation